Yultax2/Yultax.github.io/README.md

 My personal website made with [Svelte](https://svelte.dev).

 SVG's were downloaded and used from [simpleicons.org](https://simpleicons.org).
-I just changed the colors and optimized it with 3rd party tools.

 ## How can i use it?